LeeBohyun/SWE3033-S2023/week14/sqlite-wal-checkpoint.md

-# Configuring Checkpoints in SQLite
+# Configuring Checkpoints in SQLite and Evaluate with Androbench

 ## Overview

-This week you will learn how to configure checkpoint on SQLite database engine using TPC-C benchmark (`pytpcc`).
+This week you will learn how to configure checkpoint on SQLite database engine using androbench.

 > NOTE: This lab is based on the Linux environment.
 If you don't have a Linux machine, use [VirturalBox](https://www.virtualbox.org/).
 (Recommend Ubuntu 18.04)

 ## Prerequisite

 ### Install SQLite Library
-- Skip this process if you already installed SQLite library and `pytpcc`
+- Skip this process if you already installed SQLite library.

 ```bash
 # go to the SQLite build directory